lesliecantorna9-hue/CCM101-lcantorna/Laboratory-02-Build-to-the-Cloud-Infrastructue-Blueprint/cloud-provider-comparison.md

 ## Guide Questions

-**1. Which cloud provider offers the broadest range of services?
-Explain your answer.** Amazon Web Services (AWS) offers the widest range of services.
-It has more tools and features than others because it started first and has grown the longest.
+1. Which cloud provider offers the broadest range of services?
+Explain your answer.
+-AWS provides a wide selection of cloud services for different types of applications and businesses.
+It offers many choices for computing, storage, networking, databases, security, and more.

-**2. Which cloud platform would you recommend for an organization that primarily uses Microsoft products?
-Why?** I recommend Microsoft Azure.
-It works smoothly with Windows, Office, and other Microsoft tools so setup is easy and fully compatible.
+2. Which cloud platform would you recommend for an organization that primarily uses Microsoft products?
+Why?
+-I would recommend Microsoft Azure because it is designed to work well with many Microsoft products.
+This makes it easier for organizations to connect their existing Microsoft systems with cloud services.

-**3. Which platform is widely recognized for Artificial Intelligence (AI), Machine Learning (ML), and Kubernetes services?** Google Cloud Platform is best for AI, ML, and Kubernetes.
-It created Kubernetes and leads in smart technology and data tools.
+3. Which platform is widely recognized for Artificial Intelligence (AI), Machine Learning (ML), and Kubernetes services?
+-Google Cloud Platform is widely recognized for its AI and machine learning capabilities.
+It also has strong Kubernetes support since Kubernetes was originally developed by Google.

-**4. What similarities did you observe among the three cloud providers?** All three offer compute, storage, networking, and identity services.
-They all use pay-as-you-go pricing and have data centers around the world.  revised this
+4. What similarities did you observe among the three cloud providers?
+-AWS, Azure, and Google Cloud all provide important services such as compute, storage, networking, and identity management.
+They also allow users to scale their cloud resources based on their requirements.